News & Trending Money News

 An emergency savings fund should be kept separate from your other accounts.
 Consider using a high-yield savings account for this fund so you can earn a little interest.

-The exact amount you need will vary based on lifestyle and expenses, but a good general recommendation is to save enough so you can cover expenses for between three and six months.
+The exact amount you need will vary based on lifestyle and expenses, but a good general recommendation is to save enough to cover expenses for three to six months.

 Review your insurance needs